 How to Get “Back on Track” and Stay on Track

-2. Start now not tomorrow, or the next day.
+2. Start now, not tomorrow, or the next day.
 People have a tendency to self sabotage.
 If you mess up at one meal, it doesn’t mean you messed up for the entire day, entire week, or even the entire month.
 Hit the reset button at the next opportunity you get to eat.
-If you went out and had Belgian waffles for brunch, well, there’s always dinner to get in your veggies.
+If you went out and had Belgian waffles for brunch, well, there’s always dinner to have a better meal!

 3. Practice balance.
 It’s unrealistic to ask yourself to eat rigidly 100% of the time.
 You don’t have to cut out foods from your life or avoid social settings.
 Here are examples of being balanced versus unbalanced during a dinner out.